 In this case, the maximum allowable FAR in the CLC district is 0.3, reflective of the environmental sensitivity and open space standards of the district.
-The application proposes a FAR. of 0.44, which far exceeds the allowable threshold.
+The application had previously proposed a FAR of 0.44, which far exceeded the allowable threshold.
+However, the revised site plan indicates an FAR of 0.30.
 It should be noted that the FAR standards are also outlined in the Comprehensive Plan, specifically in Policy 17.3.20, and standards within the Comprehensive Plan cannot be varied via the Planned Unit Development process.
-The applicant has indicated that the gross floor area of the hotel will be reduced to comply with the 0.3 FAR standard in the revised site plan.